What Is Local SEO and Why Is It Important?

 What is local SEO?

 By optimizing for your city and address, you help people find your business online and get them to visit it offline.
-Local SEO is an effective way to market your company online when you’re looking to bring more people in your area to your store.
+Local SEO is an important and effective way to market your company online when you’re looking to bring more people in your area to your store.

 What does a local search look like?